marcj/topsort.php/README.md

 ]
 ```

-Sometimes you want to group equal types together (imagine a UnitOfWork that want to combine all elements from the
+Sometimes you want to group equal types together (imagine a UnitOfWork which wants to combine all elements from the
 same type to stored those in one batch):

 ```php
 $sorter = new GroupedStringSort();